Order my new book from the University of Minnesota Press: The Predator Empire: Drone Warfare and Full Spectrum Dominance

 The Rise of the Predator Empire: Tracing the History of U.S. Drones

 A Lightning Bug over Vietnam – one of the first drones used for surveillance by the U.S. Air Force.

 The MQ-1 Predator is perhaps the most well-known of all military drones used today.
 It has a wingspan of 55 feet, a length of 27 feet, and can reach speeds of up to 135mph.
 According to the U.S. Air Force, “The Predator system was designed in response to a Department of Defense requirement to provide persistent intelligence, surveillance and reconnaissance information combined with a kill capability to the warfighter.”
 Its deathly name conjures images of a science-fiction dystopia where robots hover in the sky and exterminate humans on the ground.
 Of course, this is no longer science-fiction.

 Drone operators sat in a Nevada desert, huddled in air-conditioned cubicles, now control a fleet of robots that can loiter above the landscape with advanced sensing capabilities.
-According to The Bureau of Investigative Journalism, up to 3,800 people have been killed in 405 strikes in Pakistan, where the drones are controlled by the Central Intelligence Agency (CIA).
+According to The Bureau of Investigative Journalism, up to 3,900 people have been killed in 422 strikes in Pakistan, where the drones are controlled by the Central Intelligence Agency (CIA).
 Dating back to 2004, the controversial program targets al-Qaeda and Taliban-linked militants, and generates fierce debate for its seeming violation of international humanitarian law and national sovereignty.
 Since then, the program of targeted killing – run jointly by the CIA and U.S. Special Forces (Joint Special Operations Command).
 As of 2013 the U.S. Department of Defense had 237 Predators and 112 Reaper drones, both of which can be remotely piloted from across the planet.
 And by the end of2015 these hunter–killer drones had been used over 500 times to kill an estimated 3,922 people outside traditional battlefields.
 The majority of these have been in Pakistan.

 But we didn’t wake up in this brave new Droneworld overnight.
 Instead, there were a series of historical conditions and personalities that gave rise to this lethal atmosphere.
 The purpose of this essay is to review some of these key lines of descent.